CrowdHailer/OK/README.md

 ## OK.try

-`OK.try/1` combines serveral functions that may fail, and handles errors.
+`OK.try/1` combines several functions that may fail, and handles errors.

 This is useful when writing code that has it's own representation of errors. e.g. HTTP Responses.